Aliases for VPS52 Gene

 This gene encodes a protein that is similar to the yeast suppressor of actin mutations 2 gene.
 The yeast protein forms a subunit of the tetrameric Golgi-associated retrograde protein complex that is involved in vesicle trafficking from from both early and late endosomes, back to the trans-Golgi network.
 This gene is located on chromosome 6 in a head-to-head orientation with the gene encoding ribosomal protein S18.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2014]

 GeneCards Summary for VPS52 Gene

 VPS52 (VPS52, GARP Complex Subunit) is a Protein Coding gene.
-Among its related pathways are Golgi-to-ER retrograde transport and Vesicle-mediated transport.
+Among its related pathways are Vesicle-mediated transport and Retrograde transport at the Trans-Golgi-Network.
 GO annotations related to this gene include syntaxin binding.

 UniProtKB/Swiss-Prot for VPS52 Gene

 Acts as component of the GARP complex that is involved in retrograde transport from early and late endosomes to the trans-Golgi network (TGN).
 The GARP complex is required for the maintenance of the cycling of mannose 6-phosphate receptors between the TGN and endosomes, this cycling is necessary for proper lysosomal sorting of acid hydrolases such as CTSD (PubMed:15878329, PubMed:18367545).
 Acts as component of the EARP complex that is involved in endocytic recycling.
 The EARP complex associates with Rab4-positive endosomes and promotes recycling of internalized transferrin receptor (TFRC) to the plasma membrane (PubMed:25799061).